- Back-to-School Tips for Making Bag Lunches More Fun

-- The Easy Way to Decorate a Cake with Sprinkles
+- The Insanely Easy Way to Poach a Dozen Eggs at Once

 This week’s Mad Genius Tips video revealed a super easy way to chop equally-sized carrots chunks for perfectly even cooking.
 While this technique is amazing for creating perfect version of simple preparations like sautéed or roasted carrots, it's also super-useful for more out-there dishes.
 Here, three dishes from chefs who are rethinking how we use carrots.